bhavinparekh/automation_test/README.md

 ![ScreenShot](screenshots/test2_charles_proxy1.png)
 ![ScreenShot](screenshots/test2_charles-proxy2.png)

-#### Streamroot technology is integrated at the player level and more specifically into the player’s media engine.
-Streamroot replaces the player’s downloader module with its own downloader, which is specifically designed to direct and handle traffic from multiple sources, as well as to cache it and hand it off to the player’s media buffer.
+#### SR replaces the player’s downloader module with its downloader, which handles traffic from multiple sources, as well as cache it and hands it off to the player’s media buffer.

 ### Test 3: Selenium and python